 Since 2020, we have implemented structuring actions that are already showing significant results.
 The continuous evaluation of the progress made allows us to identify more precisely the challenges we still need to face.
 These learnings have deepened our understanding of what it means to be a truly inclusive company, driving the constant improvement of our initiatives.
 In 2022, we took an important step by launching affirmative actions that accelerate our journey towards a more diverse, equitable and inclusive Vale.

-Vale's Diversity and Inclusion Policy defines six priorities (see table below), but the work is not limited to these dimensions, since the ultimate goal is to become a truly inclusive company.
+Vale's Diversity and Inclusion Policy. defines six priorities (see table below), but the work is not limited to these dimensions, since the ultimate goal is to become a truly inclusive company.
 Professional qualification programs, career development and training focused on combating harassment, discrimination and prejudice were some of the actions developed for these priorities.

 Vale's Archive